mushroomhostage/RealisticChat/README.md

 If you want to talk to people very close by but hide your chat from others further away, you can decrease your chat range by **whispering**, for example: "*(lets go)*".
 Only players within 10 m will be able to hear your whispering, and only those within 5 m will be able to hear you clearly.

+To further increase your chat range, speak while holding a megaphone (diamond).
+This will double your chat range, and can be used in conjunction with yelling.
+Players hearing messages from megaphones will recognize the direction it is coming from.

 For long-range communication, use a **walkie talkie** (compass).
 Hold the compass in your *hand* and speak as normal, and your voice will be transmitted through the device up to 1000 meters